kvmani/transformationTexture/README.md

    ```
 3. Run `checkEnvironment` to verify MATLAB and MTEX versions.

-### Running the Interactive Demo
-Open and run `parentToProductTexture.mlx` in the MATLAB editor.
-Edit the
-file paths in the first code cell to point to your own `odf.txt` files and
-press **Run All**.
-Output pole figures and ODF files will appear under the
-`results` folder.

 ### Interpreting Results
 The live script prints a `report` structure summarising the run.
 Pole figure